DXB Dubai flights - flights to and from Dubai International Airport

 - Jazeera Airways is a Kuwaiti airline which started to use Dubai as a hub for direct flights to some destinations from early February 2007.

-- Kang Pacific was supposed to start flights out of Fujairah, and did apparently.
+- Kang Pacific flights were supposed to start operating out of Fujairah Airport, and did apparently.
 Once.

-- RAK Airways - started flights in April 2008, stopped in December 2008, restart date October 2010, operates out of Ras
+- RAK Airways flights started flights in April 2008, stopped in December 2008, restart date October 2010, operates out of Ras

 Passenger Airline Flights to and from Dubai International Airport (DXB)